-As effective as Nutmeg is as a platform, it still has some negatives that are worth noting.
+As effective as Nutmeg is as a platform, it still has some negatives.
 The most prominent among them is the high requirements for investment.

-For general and ISA accounts, there is a £500 minimum upon account creation.
-In addition, users will have to a monthly deposit of at least £100 until there is £5,000 in the account.
+General and ISA accounts have a £500 minimum upon account creation.
+In addition, users will have a monthly deposit of at least £100 until there is £5,000 in the account.

-These rates price many new and fixed-income investors out of the market, which is never a good thing.
+These rates price new and fixed-income investors out of the market, which is never good.
 There are also high fees for the automated fixed allocation tier compared to other platforms that offer the same or similar services.

 Another issue many users noted is that once an account is set up in the fixed income tier, very few services are available to say users.
-Marketing is also focused on those in the higher tiers, wmakinglower-tier users feel neglected and unwelcome.
+Marketing also focuses on those in the higher tiers, making lower-tier users feel neglected and unwelcome.